 In mid 2013 the UK will work to provide the test PCBs and firmware & software used for probing and screening the full IBM wafers for the ABCn130 and HCC.
 Roughly 1500 ABCn and 150 HCC will be needed for the barrel module prototyping program with roughly similar numbers needed for ATLAS collaborators working on the end cap regions.
 This screening will lead to the definition of the final ASIC QA protocols.

-A final specification of the ASICs will be possible in 2015 and submitted to the foundry as engineering runs, one a mixed HCC/SPP (if serial powering chosen).
+A final specification of the ASICs will be possible in 2015 and submitted to the foundry as engineering runs, once the design of the mixed HCC/SPP (if serial powering chosen) is finalized.
 The UK will provide the initial test PCBs and readout capabilities and the wafer-level ASIC screening as required.
 The majority of the wafer screening in the ATLAS strip upgrade will be undertaken by the UK with a total of ~21 ABCn130 and ~3 SPP/HCC wafers being tested.

 Hybrids